Author: Carly Carter

 Disclaimer: Don’t own anything

-Summary: 'Help me, save me.'
+Summary: 'Help me, Save me.'
 You silently plead.
-You hear her voice inside your head, weary, exasperated.
-'Save yourself, Olivia.'
+You hear the answer in your head, her voice exhausted, exasperated 'Save yourself, Olivia.'

 AN: We don’t get GL in